clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 1. Tailscale Proxy for Kubernetes doesn't work
 2. Tailscale Sidecar for Kubernetes did work

-In summary, of all Tailscale Kubernetes options, only the Sidecar worked for my particular configuration.
+In summary, of all Tailscale Kubernetes options, only the Sidecar approach worked for my particular configuration.
 Whilst providing helpful information about the state of the solution space, the Sidecar approach wasn't going to be a viable solution for my needs so I decided to double click on the two broken cases and try and figure out what was going wrong.

 ## Digging in
-Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the tailscale github repo:
+Doing some spelunking around in various issues and code, I was able to identify the following relevant issues in the tailscale repo:

 - [https://github.com/tailscale/tailscale/issues/8111](https://github.com/tailscale/tailscale/issues/8111)
 - [https://github.com/tailscale/tailscale/issues/8244](https://github.com/tailscale/tailscale/issues/8244)